 Responsibility for gas safety

-Landlords, tenants and owner-occupiers all have legal responsibilities when it comes to gas safety.
+Landlords, contract-holders and owner-occupiers all have legal responsibilities when it comes to gas safety.

 What responsibilities do I have if I am renting?

 Landlords have a legal duty to have all gas appliances in their properties inspected on an annual basis.
 If you are a contract-holder, you must allow a registered gas installer access to your accommodation to carry out safety checks and, if necessary, repair work.
 Your landlord should give you adequate notice of the gas safety inspection.

 If any of the gas appliances in your home belong to you, you should arrange for a registered gas installer to check them each year as well.

 Call the National Gas Emergency Service immediately on 0800 111 999 if you smell gas or think there’s a gas leak.

 For information on gas safety, call the HSE’s free Gas Safety Advice Line on 0800 300 363.